List of rulers of Provence: Carolingian kings

-After the division of the Carolingian Empire by the Treaty of Verdun (843), the first of the fraternal rulers of the three kingdoms to die was Lothair I, who divided his middle kingdom in accordance with the custom of the Franks between his three sons.
+After the division of the Carolingian Empire by the Treaty of Verdun (843), the first of the fraternal rulers of the three kingdoms to die was Lothair I, who divided his middle kingdom in accordance with the custom of the Franks among his three sons.
 Out of this division came the Kingdom of Provence, given to Lothair's youngest son, Charles.
 A heritage of royal rule was thus inaugurated in Provence which, though it was often subsumed into one of its larger neighbouring kingdoms, was just as often proclaiming its own sovereigns.

 The kingdom of Provence was also known as Lower Burgundy (or Cisjurane Burgundy).
 Its capital was first Vienne then Arles.